nilsbunger/parcel-browser/README.md

 # Parsnip
 Home3 application for evaluating parcels for upzoning.

-# Setup
+# Other files

-Setup Django, Postgres, and frontend using these steps:

-* [Setup steps](docs/setup.md) including Mamba environment setup.
+* [Setup steps](docs/setup.md) for your dev environment including Mamba environment setup.
 * [Old brew-based (deprecated) setup steps](docs/archived-brew-setup.md)
+* [static-files.md](docs/static-files.md) : how React and static files are served in dev and prod.

 # Running in dev
 When you've completed setup, you're ready to run.
 You need to run frontend and backend servers: